Euromir/Euromir/README.md

 My name is Vinicius.
 I'm a game developer, artist, and animator.
-I have some basic knowledge of Python and little to no knowledge of C#.
-I'm working to become a better developer in those languages.
+I have some basic knowledge of Python, HTML, CSS, JS and C#.
+I'm working on my studies to become a better programmer.